Kotlin/KEEP/notes/value-classes.md

 This makes it easy to figure a naming convention for immutable collections.
 We can take functions for mutable collections and declare the corresponding mutating functions with the same name on immutable collections, making learning curve for switching from mutable to immutable collections as straightforward as possible.
 A `collection.sort()` call would do conceptually the same thing both for mutable and for immutable collections.

 However, this naming convention is not consistent.
 Fully-immutable classes, like `String`, that could not have any kind of mutating methods now, do not usually follow it.
-For example, `String.replace(...)` uses quite an imperative verb in its name, but it does not update the string it is called on.
+For example, `String.replace(...)` uses quite an imperative verb in its name, but it does not mutate the string it is called on.
 Instead, it is returning a copy of the string with replacement.
-If we were designing the `String` class from scratch, we might have called the corresponding function `replaced()`, reserving the name `replace()` for a mutating function that updates its receiver.
+If we were designing the `String` class from scratch, we might have called the corresponding function `replaced()`, reserving the name `replace()` for a copying function that updates its receiver.
 However, this ship has sailed.
 Changing these names would be too big of a breakage for Kotlin ecosystem to swallow.
-We’ll have to live with it and find some other approach to naming helpful mutating function in those cases.
+We’ll have to live with it and find some other approach to naming helpful copying functions in those cases.

-There’s always a backup plan of not introducing mutating functions for the legacy immutable classes at all, but to rely on mutation operator from the previous section.
-Instead of repetitive `myString = myString.replace('-', '_')` we can write `myString = .replace('-', '_')` to avoid repetition, thus alleviating the need for mutating functions.
+There’s always a backup plan of not introducing copying functions for the legacy immutable classes at all, but to rely on updating assignment operator from the previous section.
+Instead of repetitive `myString = myString.replace('-', '_')` we can write `myString = .replace('-', '_')` to avoid repetition, thus alleviating the need for copying functions.

 ### Shall class immutability be the default?